-As of 2017, just 17 percent of Virginia Medicare beneficiaries were enrolled in Medicare Advantage plans; nationwide, the average was 33 percent at that point.
-As of September 2020, total private Medicare enrollment in Virginia (not counting people with private supplemental coverage like Part D and Medigap) stood at 473,538 people, or about 30% of the state’s Medicare population.
+As of 2017, just 18% of Virginia Medicare beneficiaries were enrolled in Medicare Advantage plans; nationwide, the average was 34% at that point.
+As of December 2021, total private Medicare enrollment in Virginia (not counting people with private supplemental coverage like Part D and Medigap) stood at 473,538 people, or about 30% of the state’s Medicare population.
 Most of those enrollees had Medicare Advantage plans, but there are also some people in Virginia who have Medicare Cost plans, which are a type of private Medicare coverage.
-The rest of Virginia’s Medicare beneficiaries, amounting to more than one million people, had Original Medicare as of 2020.
+The rest of Virginia’s Medicare beneficiaries, amounting to more than one million people, had Original Medicare as of late 2021.

 Medigap in Virginia